surh/scip_barplot/extended_example.md

 # Basic barplot

-We need to think back to the original figure and reformat our data to have one column for the x-axis and another for the y-axis
+We need to think back to the original figure and reformat our data to have one column for the x-axis and another for the y-axis.
+This is a requirement for `ggplot2`.
+We can to that with `pivot_longer`, a function of the `tidyverse`.

 ``` r
 Tab %>%